Your pet wants you to read our newsletter. (Then give them a treat.)

 “The logistics are mind-boggling,” Sarah Baeckler, CEO of Humane Society Naples told the News-Press.
 “It’s insane.
 But our team stepped up, and we’re doing it.”

-As People reported Tuesday, Greater Good Charities started an emergency airlift effort to transport 54 cats and 36 dogs out of the shelters in Naples, Fort Meyers, and the surrounding areas.
-You can help them here.
+As People opens in a new tab Tuesday, Greater Good Charitiesopens in a new tab started an emergency airlift effort to transport 54 cats and 36 dogs out of the shelters in Naples, Fort Meyers, and the surrounding areas.
+You can help them hereopens in a new tab.
 In addition, the News-Press reports, many veterinary offices have closed because of damage, so anyone providing care is in need of help right now.

 “This emergency flight of shelter pets from Florida is one of many efforts that Greater Good Charities is doing to help the people and pets impacted by Hurricane Ian,” Liz Baker, CEO of Greater Good Charities, shared in a statement, via People.
 “We are planning for possible future transports and are also working diligently with partners in affected and surrounding areas to send in pet food, supplies, and humanitarian aid to help the people and pets reeling from this catastrophic disaster.”